haskell-github-trust/.github/profile/README.md

 This is a place to keep your Haskell packages for long-term community maintenance.

-You will still retain ownership and control of your package, but if you ever stop maintaining your package then by default it will be available for the community to maintain.
+You will still retain ownership and control of your package, but if you ever stop maintaining your package then someone else can do it without needing your permission.

 ## How to add a package to the Haskell GitHub Trust